Stock of the Day

 Investors should be bearish about investing in Coke for these reasons:

-• The company has a debt-to-equity ratio of 1.57, which may indicate higher financial risk due to reliance on debt financing.
+• The company has a relatively high debt-to-equity ratio of 1.49, which may indicate increased financial risk and reliance on borrowed funds.

-• The PEG ratio of 3.68 indicates that the stock may be overvalued relative to its earnings growth, which could deter value-focused investors.
+• Coke's price-to-earnings ratio of 25.09 suggests that the stock may be overvalued compared to its earnings, which could deter value-focused investors.

-• Coke's current ratio of 1.10 is just above the threshold, which may raise concerns about its short-term liquidity position.
+• The current ratio of 1.21 indicates that while the company can cover its short-term liabilities, it is not significantly above the threshold, which may raise concerns about liquidity.

 The Boring Is Beautiful Portfolio: 3 Stocks for a Worried World